François Capois

-He was born in Port-de-Paix, Saint-Domingue on the island of Hispaniola, on the plantation of Laveaux/Lapointe.
+François Capois ([fʁɑ̃swa kapwa]; 1766 – 8 October 1806) was a Haitian rebel and army officer who fought in the Haitian Revolution.
+He was born in Port-de-Paix, Saint-Domingue (present-day Haiti) on the island of Hispaniola, on the plantation of Laveaux/Lapointe.
 His name was a transformation of the name cappouet, owner of the plantation.

 Military career

 His military career began in 1793 after a visit with independence leader Toussaint Louverture at Port-de-Paix.
 Then under the colonel Jacques Maurepas he was a member of the 9th brigade.
 His rank in the army changed quickly, first to Lieutenant, then to Captain of the 3rd Battalion.
 He participated under general Jacques Maurepas against all expeditions and invasions in the north-eastern region of the island.
-Capois is mostly known for his extraordinary courage and especially his herculean bravery at the Battle of Vertières in which the French general Viscount of Rochambeau, commander of Napoleon's army in Saint-Domingue (colonial Haiti), even called a brief cease-fire to congratulate him.
+Capois is mostly known for his extraordinary courage and especially his herculean bravery at the Battle of Vertières in which the French general Viscount of Rochambeau, commander of Napoleon's army in Saint-Domingue (French Haiti), even called a brief cease-fire to congratulate him.

 Capturing of Port-de-Paix and Tortuga Island

 After receiving new troops from France, Rochambeau dispatched General Clauzel against Port-de-Paix which Capois was forced to evacuate, but the fearless black general redeemed his defeat by storming the Petit-Fort where he captured the ammunition, of which he was in great need.
 After his success at Petit-Fort, he decided to attack Tortuga island (Île de la Tortue).
 The most difficult problem he had in this attack was how to reach this island without ships.
 He made up for this lack by building a raft consisting merely of planks held together by lianas.

 On the night of February 18, 1803, 150 soldiers under the command of Vincent Louis were huddled together on this frail means of transportation in tow of 2 rowboats.
 They fell unexpectedly on the garrison of Tortuga and, for a while, seemed to be the conquerors.
 But the French, who soon got over their surprise, rallied and defeated Vincent Louis, who succeeded in making his escape with some of his companions.
-The unfortunate blacks who were taken prisoner by the French were tortured to death in expiation of the audacious attempt.